How Social Media has affected the Music Industry

 The music industry is constantly evolving and social media has proven to be a major influence in that during the last decade.
 No doubt, the various strategies that musicians can utilise to stay relevant will keep changing again and again.

 If you’re an artist, a big piece of advice that we can offer you is to stay on your toes and don’t neglect any of the social media platforms due to your personal opinion of them.
-If your audience there, then you should be taking advantage of that!
+If your audience is there, then you should be too!

 Comments